Pilgrim Tercentenary half dollar: Design

 The obverse of the coin features William Bradford.
 He wears a hat and carries a Bible under his arm.
 Bradford, noted for piety, is intended to be seen in a moment of meditation.
 Dallin's plaster models had the words "HOLY BIBLE" on the volume; these, together with Dallin's initials "CED", were removed.
 Instead, the initial D was placed under Bradford's elbow, likely impressed upon the hub as an afterthought by a punch normally used to create the mint mark D for the Denver Mint.
 Numismatists Anthony Swiatek and Walter Breen deemed Bradford's broad collar near enough to Puritan wear of the day to pass, though they questioned the authenticity of the ruffled cravat.
 Bradford's portrait is in any case an invention; no genuine likeness of him is known.
 The crudeness of the lettering complained of by Fraser is not apparent due to the relatively small size of the coins.

 The reverse depicts the Mayflower under full sail.
 Numismatic writers have focused much attention on the fact that the ship bears a triangular flying jib, a type of sail not used at the time of the Mayflower voyage.
 This error was avoided by Clair Aubrey Huston in his design for the one-cent stamp issued on December 21, 1920.
 The inscriptions and dates that encircle the coin are self-explanatory.
+The reverse of the 2026 Mayflower Compact quarter dollar, issued in recognition of the United States Semiquincentennial, is based on this design.

 Art historian Cornelius Vermeule, in his volume on U.S. coins and medals, deemed the Pilgrim half dollar "a masterpiece in the conservative tradition".
 He suggested that Dallin's portrait of Bradford was influenced by Augustus Saint-Gaudens and his sculpture, The Puritan.
 Vermeule deemed the ship on the reverse a great advance on George T. Morgan's 1892 depiction of the Santa María on the Columbian half dollar, and felt that Dallin's vessel presaged the ships (at least five) on commemorative coins of the 1930s.
 "Seen from the stern on the waves, the Pilgrims' ship is impressive."